Habenaria hymenophylla

 Habenaria hymenophylla, commonly known as the coastal rein orchid, is a species of orchid that is endemic to northern Australia.
-It up to eight leaves scattered along the stem and up to thirty smelly green and white flowers.
+It has up to eight leaves scattered along the stem and up to thirty fragrant green and white flowers.

 Description

 Habenaria hymenophylla is a tuberous, perennial herb with between six and eight leaves.
 The leaves are 30-60 mm long and 30-35 mm wide.
 Between twenty and thirty green and white flowers, 15-18 mm long and 10-13 mm wide are borne on a flowering stem 250-400 mm tall.
 The flowers have an unpleasant smell, especially in the late afternoon.
 The dorsal sepal is about 5 mm long and wide and forms a hood over the column.
 The lateral sepals are a similar size to the dorsal sepal and spread apart from each other.
 The petals are divided into two lobes about 1.5 mm wide, one about 6 mm long and the other about 3 mm long.
 The labellum has three thread-like lobes 6-7 mm long.
 The nectary spur is 11-13 mm long and curved.
 Flowering occurs from October to April.